dolnuea/dolnuea/README.md

 ### Hi!
 I'm <a href="https://dolnuea.github.io/">Dolunay (Luna)</a> 🌝✨

-I am a Software Engineer.
+Software Engineer | Machine Learning Enthusiast 👩‍💻

+I recently graduated with a Master's degree in Computer Science from SUNY Albany.
+As a passionate software engineer, I'm dedicated to continuously learning and staying up to date with the latest technologies.
+I'm particularly enthusiastic about exploring the exciting world of machine learning, aiming to create innovative solutions that make a positive impact on people's lives.

-- 🏫 Master of Science in Computer Science at <a href="https://www.albany.edu/">SUNY at Albany</a>.
+- 🎓 Master of Science in Computer Science at <a href="https://www.albany.edu/">SUNY at Albany</a> and <a href="https://www.codepath.org/">CodePath</a> Alumni
-- 👩‍💻 I am currently a Software Engineer at Health Research Inc.
+- 💼 I am currently a Software Engineer at Health Research Inc.
 - 🌱 Learning Machine Learning (specialized in deep learning) on Coursera!
+- ❤️ Former Girls Who Code (Albany) Capital Region Club Facilitator where I taught young women coding.
 - ⚡ Fun fact: Dolunay means full moon in Turkish.

 <h3 align="left">Connect with me:</h3>